 Co-presenter, "Avoiding Ethical Pitfalls While Investigating a Corporate Crisis," Association of Corporate Counsel CLE, Greensboro, NC, October 2018

 “Religious Freedom in Prison,” A Jailhouse Lawyer’s Manual, Fifth Edition, published by the Columbia Human Rights Review, Spring 2000

 The legal profession interests me because it is a profession that allows me to merge my intellectual curiosity and constant drive to problem-solve with my desire to help individuals and businesses who may be facing a personal challenge or corporate crisis.
 My natural environment is in front of a jury in a courtroom.
 What I have valued the most about my career is the opportunities I have had to meet and help individuals from all walks of life and learn to appreciate that diversity of life.

 I am a military brat who has lived or traveled to numerous states, several countries and a few continents.
 My life journeys – personal and professional – have made me who I am.
-But, I do bleed Carolina Blue so I’m always happy to be in my home state of North Carolina with my family where I can root for my Tar Heels.
+But, I love being in my home state of North Carolina spending time with my family.